VG_GraspStudio is a public script. It is provided as a component of the VirtualGrasp Unity plugin, and thus only available in Unity for now.

 By this follows that:

-- All scenes will use the same annotated grasps and labels, since the .db file is saved in the project.
+- All scenes will use the same annotated grasps and labels, since the .db file is saved in and loaded from the project.

 - If you you are using a version control system and want to share the annotated data with others, you have to commit the .db file to the repository.